qoomon/maven-git-versioning-extension/README.md

 # jgitver-maven-plugin

 [![Build Status](https://travis-ci.org/jgitver/jgitver-maven-plugin.svg?branch=master)](https://travis-ci.org/jgitver/jgitver-maven-plugin)
 [![CircleCI Build Status](https://circleci.com/gh/jgitver/jgitver-maven-plugin.svg?style=shield&circle-token=9c75a2389afd0bd18f508ce30bceb3e5728b4ce8)](https://circleci.com/gh/jgitver/jgitver-maven-plugin)
 [![Open Hub project report for jgitver-maven-plugin](https://www.openhub.net/p/jgitver-maven-plugin/widgets/project_thin_badge.gif)](https://www.openhub.net/p/jgitver-maven-plugin?ref=sample)

-> *__IntelliJ IDEA users__*: due to [IDEA-155733](https://youtrack.jetbrains.com/issue/IDEA-155733) update your IDE to version >= `2016.1.3` and use jgtiver-maven-plugin >= `0.1.1`
->
-> If you cannot update due to old perpetual licenses in use for example, as a workaround, you can move the plugin into a profile as described [here](#maven-dependency-management-is-broken-under-intellij-idea).

 This plugin allows to define the pom version of your project using the information from your git history.
 It calculates the version, a little bit like `git describe` would do but in a more efficient way for maven projects:

 - new commits have upper version than previous commit (in the way maven/semver interpret versions)
-- version calculation is based on git tags
+- version calculation is based on git tags & branches
 - git lightweight tags allow for intermediate version controlling between releases
     - allow to define what is the _next_ version pattern to use
 - minimal setup via maven extension